worktheclock/replit.github.io/tutorials/03-handling-dependencies-with-repl-it.md

 This code uses the `requests` library to scrape the HTML from google.com and then uses the `beautifulsoup4` library to get the title of the button off the page and print it to the console.

-Because `requests` is one of the most commonly used Python libraries, Repl.it probably installed it in a slightly different way from most packages.
+Because `requests` is one of the most commonly used Python libraries, Replit probably installed it in a slightly different way from most packages.
 However, `beautifulsoup4` is less common and this will have been installed in the standard way using [poetry](https://python-poetry.org/docs/basic-usage/).

 If you go back to the files tab, you'll see two new files `poetry.lock` and `pyproject.toml` which were created automatically by the installer.
 Take a look inside the `pyproject.toml` file.